landaire/landaire.net/content/2021-12-27-yaesu-obfuscation.md

 1. Update data is read from resources
 2. The first 4 bytes of the update data are a Unix timestamp
-3. The timestamp is formatted as a string, has each byte inflated to its bit representation, and mixed with some static key material.
+3. The timestamp is formatted as a string, has each byte inflated to its bit representation, and decrypted using some static key material as the key.
 This is repeated 4 times with the output of the previous run used as an input to the next.
-4. The resulting data from step 3 is used as a key.
+4. The resulting data from step 3 is used as a key for decrypting data.
 5. The remainder of the firmware update image is inflated to its bit representation 8 bytes at a time and uses the dynamic key and 3 other unique static lookup tables to transform the inflated input data.
 6. The result from step 5 is deflated back into its *byte* representation.

-My decryption utility which reimplements this magic in Rust can be found at [https://github.com/landaire/yahoo](https://github.com/landaire/yahoo).
+My decryption utility which completely reimplements this magic in Rust can be found at [https://github.com/landaire/porkchop](https://github.com/landaire/porkchop).

 ## Loading the Firmware in IDA Pro